Mike-Dirksen/Waste-Tax-Policy-Modelling/README.md

-# Household Tax Incidence Model
+# Waste Tax Incidence Model
 This repository contains a general modeling framework for analyzing household-level tax incidence and welfare effects under a per-unit taxation scheme.
 The framework is policy-agnostic and intended to demonstrate analytical structure rather than produce any case-specific conclusions.
 ___
 ## Project Assumptions -